 Reverence for the women in the poet’s life, stealth bombers, a juvenile cougar strangled on the trail and plenty of blank space on well-organized pages come together in The Pieces You have Left, Staley’s second full-length collection.
 Echoes of recent giants from Mary Oliver to bell hooks, musical quotations from Lucinda Williams to Miles Davis, support a collection distinguished by winningly colloquial titles: “I’d Like to Teach the (Tone Deaf) World to Sing,” and “The Solid Beams and Poles That Support Society Are Cottage Cheese, Mostly”.
-Staley writes to honor the dead, among them a mother-in-law who, in the late 1960s, left the convent with an acoustic guitar and decades later: “moved to New Mexico and gave everything but her clothes to a family who lost their home in a fire.”
+Staley hits that sweet spot of subtle, real vulnerability to keep you engaged in surprising ways.
+He often writes to honor the dead, among them a mother-in-law who, in the late 1960s, left the convent with an acoustic guitar on her back and decades later: “moved to New Mexico and gave everything but her clothes to a family who lost their home in a fire.”

 Purchase your paperback or Kindle copy today at AMAZON